TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/1. Main_Window_Functions/Organize_Functions/README.txt

 % is allowed to show.
 % 4.
 Operation: Specifies whether time is increased or decreased, Either
 % "Plus" OR "Minus"
+% 5. event: event strcuture from callback, used to get previousvalue

 % Output:
 % app object with updated app.CurrentTimePoints value capturing the first time